huggingface/blog/time-series-transformers.md

 In terms of modeling time series data which are sequential in nature, as one can imagine, researchers have come up with models which use Recurrent Neural Networks (RNN) like LSTM or GRU, or Convolutional Networks (CNN), and more recently Transformer based methods which fit naturally to the time series forecasting setting.

-In this blog post, we're going to leverage the vanilla Transformer [(Vaswani et al., 2017)](https://arxiv.org/abs/1706.03762) for  probabilistic forecasting.
+In this blog post, we're going to leverage the vanilla Transformer [(Vaswani et al., 2017)](https://arxiv.org/abs/1706.03762) for  the **univariate** probabilistic forecasting task.
 The Encoder-Decoder Transformer is a natural choice for forecasting as it encapsulates several inductive biases nicely.

 To begin with, the use of an Encoder-Decoder architecture is helpful at inference time where typically for some logged data we wish to forecast some prediction steps into the future.
 This can be thought of as analogous to the text generation task where given some context, we sample the next token and pass it back into the decoder (also called "autoregressive generation").
 Similarly here we can also, given some distribution type, sample from it to provide forecasts up until our desired prediction horizon.
 This is known as Greedy Sampling/Search and there is a great blog post about it [here](https://huggingface.co/blog/how-to-generate) for the NLP setting.